googleapis/java-bigtable-hbase/bigtable-hbase-1.x-parent/bigtable-hbase-1.x-tools/README.md

 To use the tools in this folder, you can download them from the maven repository, or you can build them using Maven.

-[//]: # ({x-version-update-start:bigtable-dataflow-parent:released})
 ### Download the jars

-Download [the Bigtable tools jars](http://search.maven.org/remotecontent?filepath=com/google/cloud/bigtable/bigtable-hbase-1.x-tools/1.20.0/bigtable-hbase-1.x-tools-1.20.0-shaded.jar), which is an aggregation of all required jars.
+Download [the Bigtable tools jars](http://search.maven.org/remotecontent?filepath=com/google/cloud/bigtable/bigtable-hbase-1.x-tools/1.24.0/bigtable-hbase-1.x-tools-1.24.0-shaded.jar), which is an aggregation of all required jars.

 ### Build the jars
 Go to the top level directory and build the repo then return to this sub directory.